jeremycochoy/resume/resume.md

-% Jérémy Cochoy
+% Dr. Jérémy Cochoy

 ----

-> **PhD Student**
+> **Backend developper**
 > \
 > \
-> I'm a PhD student in topological data analysis.
+> I'm a backend developper at Klaxit.

 ----

 Corporate Experience
 --------------------

-Since 2015
+Since 2018
+:   *Backend Developper at Klaxit*

+    I am a backend developper at the French carpooling startup Klaxit.

+2015-2018
 :   *Doctorat et Monitorat - INRIA Saclay & U-PSUD*
     (Paris, France).

     PhD in persistent homology with Steve Oudot.
-    I taught at the IUT d'Orsay and Paris Descart.
+    I taught at the IUT d'Orsay and University Paris Descart.

 2013
 :   *Internship with Frank Wagner*